 Nowhere to Turn (Hidden Identity #2)Lynette Eason

-The day Danielle Harding takes her 11-year-old son, Simon, and flees from her abusive husband, happens to be the same day Kurt Harding dies.
+The day Danielle Harding takes her 11-year-old son, Simon, and flees from her abusive husband, is the same day Kurt Harding dies.
 A relieved Dani believes she and her son are finally safe--but in reality, the danger has just begun.
-When Kurt was alive, he took som...
+When Kurt was alive, he took something impo...
 Read More

 - Product type: Book